Bac Ha Sunday Market Northern Vietnam

 What Makes Bac Ha Market a Great Place to Visit

 The two reasons why I loved Bac Ha market so much was that it was filled with locals – mainly hill tribe people in colorful textiles.
 It was like a giant rainbow of colors as you looked out over the crowd.
-All of the locals bustled around buying their food, farming supplies, tobacco, moonshine, pots, and they would even stop to get their hair cut at one of the many market barbers.
+All of the locals bustled around buying their food, farming supplies, tobacco, moonshine, and pots, and they would even stop to get their hair cut at one of the many market barbers.
 This wasn’t just a market – it was a lifeline for everything and everyone.
 The market is only on Sundays – so this was also their time to simply socialize.
 The whole thing reminded me of a WalMart in a small town…it had a bit of everything.

 What Products Will You Find at Bac Ha?

-I first watched the iron guys pound out new farming implements – hoes, shovels and machetes.
+I first watched the iron guys pound out new farming implements – hoes, shovels, and machetes.
 Next to them were the smokers.
 Piles of tobacco were laid out on a sheet on the ground.
 A bunch of long bamboo pipes were next to the mounds.
-Men would come by, squat down, have a few puffs from the pipe, pay and leave happy.
+Men would come by, squat down, have a few puffs from the pipe, pay, and leave happy.
 It was like a tobacco bar of sorts.
 I walked around the veggie and fruit part of the market and watched young girls carve up pineapple as if it were origami!
 One item I hadn’t seen for a while in the markets was sugar cane.
 Many people would walk around gnawing on their stalk of sugar cane…pure sugar!
 No wonder why many of them were in need of some dental work!

 I next moved on to the barbers.
 I stood there for about 20 minutes watching the makeshift barber shop work on customers.
 Basically it was just a metal chair out in the open with a mirror (normally cracked) propped up on a pile of dirt or something.
 This set up also involved numerous extension cords!
 One of the barbers was trying to convince me to get my hair cut!
 Even though I’m sure it wasn’t more than $2 – I decided to pass!